top of page

 Realism in immersive design is a double-edged sword.
 It lacks the overt razzle-dazzle that shouts “high production value,” and by its very nature, it’s often invisible.
 But that’s precisely the point.

 Consider lighting, a prime example.
 In a naturalistic night time scene, the only visible source might be a single flickering street lamp.
 That lamp appears to be the sole illumination, but behind the scenes, there could be dozens of carefully rigged lights, each with different throws, colors, and intensities.
-Together, they create a cinematic scene with depth, contrast, and atmosphere—but the audience only notices the streetlight.
+Together, they create a cinematic scene with depth, contrast, and atmosphere, but the audience only notices the streetlight.
 The illusion holds.
+This isn't a scene that is full of visible spotlights and animated lighting cues.
+It's just... real.

 Another example: a candlelit room.
 The key light is a tiny, flickering flame.
 But the illusion is supported by unseen fill lights, perhaps flickering in sync to the candle’s rhythm adding warmth and dimension.
 To the guest, the candle is doing all the work.
 In reality, it’s a silent ballet of controlled light.